benofbrown/darksouls/DSIII_Low_Death.md

 - Buy a *Gold Pine Resin*.
 - Upgrade your sword to *Raw Astora Sword +7*.
 - Level up *Vigour* if less than 40 or if *Endurance* has hit 30, otherwise level *Endurance*.
+- Warp to *Road of Sacrifices*, take the elevator up and kill the Fire Demon.
+Grab the *Choranthy Ring* on the way down and run to the *Pit of Hollows* bonfire.
 - Warp to *Catacombs of Carthus*.
 - Kill *High Lord Wolnir* with a *Gold Pine Resin*.